warrickball/s4tess/runs/README.md

 * ``alpha/`` is the version that was submitted for refereeing.

+Everything is Python-indexed (i.e. indices start from 0) while working internally.
+Only the final FITS files are Fortran-indexed (i.e. indices start from 1).
+The script ``asc_to_fits.py`` handles all of this change.

 ## Cross matching and extracting data from ATL and TRILEGAL

 The first few steps only need to be carried out once after which input